stevef1uk/artificial_mind/docs/KNOWLEDGE_GROWTH.md

 ### 1. **Concept Discovery** (in `learn` state)
 - Analyzes episodes for new domain concepts
-- Extracts patterns and relationships
+- Extracts patterns and relationships using LLM-based semantic analysis
+- **Assesses novelty and value** using LLM before storing (NEW)
+- **Checks if concept already exists** to prevent duplicates (NEW)
 - Creates new concepts with confidence scores
-- Auto-creates concepts above threshold
+- Auto-creates concepts above threshold (only if novel and valuable)

 ### 2. **Gap Analysis** (in `learn` state)
 - Identifies missing relationships